 Fresh Bass With Seasonal Vegetables

-Thinking about plated meals for a summer wedding means fresh fish and fresh vegetables.
-Pair a bass filet with red peppers, asparagus, and seasonal tomatoes for a lovely dish.
+Thinking about plated meals for a summer wedding means fresh fish and tasty vegetables.
+Pair a bass filet with red peppers, asparagus, and seasonal tomatoes atop creamy risotto for a lovely dish.

-Bring the fresh flavor of figs to the party.
-Figs are in-season right at the beginning of summer, and they're the perfect fruit to pair with goat cheese for a light, simple bruschetta.
+Bring the sweet flavor of figs to the party.
+Figs are in season right at the beginning of summer, and they're the perfect fruit to pair with goat cheese for a light, simple bruschetta.

 Black Bean and Corn Salad

-The fresh flavor of corn, paired with the heartiness of black beans, just screams summer and simplicity.
+The sweet flavor of corn, paired with the heartiness of black beans, just evokes all those simple summertime vibes.
 Consider a dish combining the two, served as a shooter or a larger plated salad.

 Fresh Burrata Salad

-Burrata is such a light, fresh cheese that truly pairs perfectly with anything.
-Let fresh, seasonal tomatoes shine in a simple salad dish.
+Burrata is such a light, refreshing cheese that truly pairs perfectly with anything.
+Let bright, seasonal tomatoes shine in a simple salad dish.

 Eggplant is at its peak during the summer months, but it's often thought of more as a fall vegetable for roasting.
-Turn eggplant on its head with a puree, served with fresh tomatoes and basil.
+Turn eggplant on its head with a puree served with ripe tomatoes and basil.

-The fresh, summer flavor of arugula goes perfectly with a balsamic drizzle.
-Pair those flavors with a unique plated dish of cured, sliced meats and shaved cheese for a simple start to your meal.
+The dimensional flavor of arugula goes perfectly with a balsamic drizzle.
+Pair both with a unique plated dish of cured, sliced meats and shaved cheese for a simple start to your meal.